The skills and knowledge to build an inclusive workplace

 - Set performance goals

-- Inform policies and practice
+- Inform policies and practices

 - Expand their existing competencies framework